Establish Your Internship

 Academic Credit for Internships

 The TCU Career Center does not award or arrange academic credit for internships.
-It is completely the student’s choice to pursue academic credit and seek approval through the appropriate department within their college.
+Employers should not make guarantees or offers of academic credit, as academic credit may only be granted by the institution and academic department.
+It is completely the student’s choice and responsibility to pursue academic credit and seek approval through the appropriate department within their college.
 As an alternative, the TCU Career Center offers an Internship Certification Program.
 Students do not receive credit or transcript notification, however, the internship experience is pre-authorized and validated upon completion by an employer performance appraisal.
 Confirmation of the internship is provided to the employer through a letter of certification issued by the Career Center.

 Determine the Right Supervisor